This was originally published in 2018 but has been updated in November 2021.

 - Join a yoga, pilates or boxing class at one of the island’s gyms.
 Click here for contact details of local gyms.

 - Lounge in one of the Piazza bars.
-There are a few bars with indoor seating and you can enjoy an aperitivo or coffee/tea and dessert until the rain subsides.
+There are a few bars with indoor seating, like the upstairs area at Piccolo Bar and you can enjoy an aperitivo or coffee/tea and dessert until the rain subsides.

-- Enjoy some of the island’s pop up low season activities – this year, we’ve already seen a pop up tea room, the chess club in the Piazza and live jazz.
-Keep your eyes open for flyers on shop/bar windows for local events.
+- Enjoy some of the island’s pop up low season activities –pop-up tea rooms, chess clubs, and live jazz and other music; keep your eyes open for flyers on shop/bar windows for local events.

 When it is safe to do so, I often visit Augustus Gardens or Marina Piccola beach to experience Capri’s natural habitat at its core, raw self.
-White capped seas and wild winds with the back drop of the Faraglioni and epic limestone cliffs.
-Its days like these that I most appreciate the force of nature and the beauty of isolation that island living brings with it.
-I can only imagine what it would be like to be living in Casa Malaparte during wild weather, one of the most isolated and wondrous modern day architectural treasures on Capri.
+White-capped seas and wild winds with the backdrop of the Faraglioni and epic limestone cliffs.
+It is days like these that I most appreciate the force of nature and the beauty of isolation that island living brings with it.
+I can only imagine what it would be like to be living in Casa Malaparte during wild weather, one of the most isolated and wondrous modern-day architectural treasures on Capri.
 Not open to the public, it is even more allusive, although you can view it from a distance along the Pizzolungo trail or from above at Piazzetta della Noci.

 Christmas Lights and the New Year’s Eve festivities

 The Christmas lights in Capri are simply magical.
 The whole Piazza, complete with the famous clock tower, is lit up and you feel as if you are in a Winter wonderland paradise.
 Walking the cobbled laneways with Christmas lights overhanging really is a special experience, along with sharing a Christmas aperitivo at one of the Piazza bars all huddled in under the heaters.
-The Christmas lights turn on at approximately 4.30pm and stay alight until 7am each day but the real show stopper is the ceremony of the lights turning on which is held early December (but this year, on Friday 30 November at 7pm).
+The Christmas lights turn on at approximately 4.30 pm and stay alight until 7 am each day but the real show stopper is the ceremony of the lights turning on which is held generally held late November/early December.
 The local residents all gather in the Capri Piazza for the announcement and there is usually entertainment including the Capri folk bands dancing the Tarantella and singing traditional music.

-Capri also hosts a Christmas market where locals have different stores selling artisan homemade goodies from beautiful handmade Christmas decorations to hand crafted wooden gifts and handmade dolls.
-This year it will be held next to the Piazza from 30 November – 9 December.
+Capri also hosts a Christmas market where locals have different stores selling artisan homemade goodies from beautiful handmade Christmas decorations to handcrafted wooden gifts and handmade dolls.

 The low season in Capri is mostly quiet but the island comes alive again from Christmas to New Year and some shops and restaurants will reopen just for the occasion.
 The Piazza will be full with locals and visitors making New Year resolutions as the clock strikes midnight amongst fireworks and live music on New Year’s Eve.